Authentic Enchilada Sauce From Whole Dried Chiles

 Full Recipe Instructions

-Blend softened chiles with garlic, onion, oregano, cumin, salt, and 1 cup broth or clean soaking liquid.
+Blend the softened chiles with garlic, onion, oregano, cumin, salt, and 1 cup broth or clean soaking liquid until smooth.

 Fry the strained…